 Canon 5D versus Canon 40D

 The Canon EOS 5D and the Canon EOS 40D are two digital cameras that were announced, respectively, in August 2005 and August 2007.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D) and an APS-C (40D) sensor.
 The 5D has a resolution of 12.7 megapixel, whereas the 40D provides 10.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 5D and the Canon 40D are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D – represents the basis for the calculations across all the size and weight measures).